Dré Bly: 2008

+On January 11, 2009, the Denver Broncos hired Josh McDaniels as their new head coach.
+On February 17, 2009, the Broncos officially released Bly after only two seasons.

 Later career

 On May 21, 2009, Bly signed a one-year, $845,000 contract with the San Francisco 49ers.
 On July 2, 2010, Bly re-signed with the Detroit Lions, but was released on September 4.

 NFL career statistics

 Coaching career

 In October 2018, Bly was named the defensive backs coach for the San Diego Fleet of the Alliance of American Football.
 However, in December, he joined the North Carolina Tar Heels coaching staff as their cornerbacks coach.
 He and North Carolina mutually parted ways on January 11, 2023.
 He was hired by the Detroit Lions as their cornerbacks coach on February 2, 2023.

+On February 11, 2025, the New York Jets hired Bly to serve as their assistant defensive backs coach.

 Personal life

-Bly and his wife Kristyn, have four sons: Trey, Jordan, AJ, and Emanuel and a daughter, Peyton.
-Bly also has an older sister Donna Mitchell, who is a high school teacher.
-Bly was voted into the Virginia Sports Hall of Fame in January 2017.
-His nephew, Josh Downs, currently plays for Carolina where he is the team's top receiver.
+Bly and his wife, Kristyn, have four sons, Trey, Jordan, AJ, and Emanuel, and a daughter, Peyton.
+Trey was a cornerback for UNC-Charlotte.
+Jordan currently plays wide receiver for the New York Giants.
+His nephew, Josh Downs, plays for the Indianapolis Colts.
+In 2017, Bly was voted into the Virginia Sports Hall of Fame.